Sakion-Team/Re-Kernel/Integrate/README.md

+# WARNING
+At present, there are some problems in manual integration.
+It is suggested that we wait until we find a stable solution before integrating ReKernel into your kernel.

 # Integrate Re:Kernel for non GKI or QGKI kernels
 First, you should be able to build a bootable kernel from your kernel source code.
 If the kernel is not open source, this is almost impossible.